wjf0214/awesome-stars-wjf0214/README.md

 *   [0x192/universal-android-debloater](https://github.com/0x192/universal-android-debloater) - Cross-platform GUI written in Rust using ADB to debloat non-rooted android devices.
 Improve your privacy, the security and battery life of your device.

-*   [DvorakDwarf/Infinite-Storage-Glitch](https://github.com/DvorakDwarf/Infinite-Storage-Glitch) - ISG lets you use YouTube as cloud storage for ANY files, not just video

 *   [lencx/ChatGPT](https://github.com/lencx/ChatGPT) - 🔮 ChatGPT Desktop Application (Mac, Windows and Linux)

 *   [tw93/Pake](https://github.com/tw93/Pake) - 🤱🏻 Turn any webpage into a desktop app with Rust.  🤱🏻 利用 Rust 轻松构建轻量级多端桌面应用